leonp/sherlock-holmes/_chapters/the-adventure-of-the-copper-beeches-ch1.md

 earnestly at the ladies who entered.
 As I came in he gave quite a jump in his chair and turned quickly to Miss Stoper.
 </p><p>
-“&nbsp;‘That will do,’ said he; ‘I could not ask for anything better.
+“‘That will do,’ said he; ‘I could not ask for anything better.
 Capital! capital!’
 He seemed quite enthusiastic and rubbed his hands together in the most genial fashion.
 He was such a comfortable-looking man that it was quite a pleasure to look at him.
 </p><p>
-“&nbsp;‘You are looking for a situation, miss?’ he asked.
+“‘You are looking for a situation, miss?’ he asked.
 </p><p>
-“&nbsp;‘Yes, sir.’
+“‘Yes, sir.’
 </p><p>
-“&nbsp;‘As governess?’
+“‘As governess?’
 </p><p>
-“&nbsp;‘Yes, sir.’
+“‘Yes, sir.’
 </p><p>
-“&nbsp;‘And what salary do you ask?’
+“‘And what salary do you ask?’
 </p><p>
-“&nbsp;‘I had <i>£</i>4 a month in my last place with Colonel Spence Munro.’
+“‘I had <i>£</i>4 a month in my last place with Colonel Spence Munro.’
 </p><p>
-“&nbsp;‘Oh, tut, tut! sweating—rank sweating!’ he cried, throwing his fat hands out into the air like a man who is in a boiling passion.
+“‘Oh, tut, tut! sweating—rank sweating!’ he cried, throwing his fat hands out into the air like a man who is in a boiling passion.
 ‘How could anyone offer so pitiful a sum to a lady with such attractions and accomplishments?’
 </p><p>
-“&nbsp;‘My accomplishments, sir, may be less than you imagine,’ said I.
+“‘My accomplishments, sir, may be less than you imagine,’ said I.
 ‘A little French, a little German, music, and drawing—’
 </p><p>
-“&nbsp;‘Tut, tut!’ he cried.
+“‘Tut, tut!’ he cried.
 ‘This is all quite beside the question.
 The point is, have you or have you not the bearing and deportment of a lady?
 There it is in a nutshell.
 If you have not, you are not fitted for the rearing of a child who may some day play a